-Overlays can be created in two ways.
-The easiest way is by selecting one or more populations from the side panel and then drag-and-dropping them onto the plot.
-Alternatively, you can click the overlay button in the lower-left corner of the plot and select all populations that you would like to apply as overlays.
+Overlays can be created by selecting one or more populations from the side panel and then drag-and-dropping them onto the plot.

 When overlays are applied, a few things happen.
 First, a legend appears in the upper-left corner of the plot.
 Additionally in the population tree, overlays are highlighted with their corresponding overlay color.

 To be able to overlay a file, it must have all of the exact same parameters in the same order as the main file, not just the parameters that are displayed.

 All overlays can be removed from a plot by right-clicking on the plot and selecting "Clear Overlays".
-If you would only like to remove a particular overlay, you can do that be either right-clicking the population in the population tree and then selecting "Remove Overlay", or by clicking the Overlay Button in the lower-left corner of the plot and deselecting the population.
+If you would only like to remove a particular overlay, you can do that by right-clicking the population in the population tree and then selecting "Remove Overlay".

 There are several options to change the way that overlays are displays.
 Options can be accessed by right-clicking on the plot.
 Display Options include:

-The legend can be toggled on or off by right-clicking the plot and selecting "Hide Legend."
+The legend can be toggled on or off by right-clicking the plot and selecting "Hide Legend" or "Show Legend."